kicksent/aravind-website/_posts/2018-07-23-how-i-added-netlify-cms-to-my-website.markdown

     └─ config.yml    # To specify Git and Jekyll parameters
 ```

-The `index.html` in `admin` runs the Netlify CMS application when a user loads the site URL appended with `/admin/` (e.g., `https://www.aravindiyer.com/admin/`).
-I just used the provided sample `index.html` which loads the necessary CSS and JavaScript to run Netlify CMS from a CDN.
+The `index.html` in the `admin` folder runs the Netlify CMS application, when a user loads the site URL appended with `/admin/` (e.g., my CMS application is located at `https://www.aravindiyer.com/admin/`).
+I just used the sample `index.html` provided by Netlify which loads the necessary CSS and JavaScript to run Netlify CMS from a CDN.

 ## Add GitHub as a backend